anderssoegaard/anderssoegaard.github.io/index.md

 Brandl, Stephanie; Hershcovich, Daniel; Søgaard, Anders.
 2022.
 Evaluating Deep Taylor Decomposition for Reliability Assessment in the Wild.
 The International AAAI Conference on Web and Social Media (ICWSM).
 Atlanta, GA.

+Søgaard, Anders.
+2022.
+Can Machines Be Trusted?
+Ethics of Trust and Expertise.
+Dublin, Ireland.

 Lent, Heather; Ogueji, Kelechi; de Lhoneux, Miryam; Ahia, Orevaoghene and Søgaard, Anders.
 2022.
 What a Creole Wants, What a Creole Needs.
 The International Conference on Language Resources and Evaluation (LREC).
 Marseille, France.